Foxglove Flower Meaning: Fairies, Immortality, Medicine & Poison

 Digitalis is often prescribed for patients with arterial fibrillation.
 The active compounds are extracted from the leaves in the second year of growth.
 The purified chemicals are referred to as digitoxin.
 Too much digitoxin causes anorexia, nausea, diarrhea and blurred vision.

 On the other hand, digitalis can kill if taken in large amounts.
-The danger of these compounds is reflected in other names and foxglove flower meanings including dead man’s bells and witch’s gloves.
+The danger of these compounds is reflected in other names and foxglove flower meanings including “Dead Man’s Bells” and “Witch’s Gloves.”
 The flower is fatal enough that children have died from drinking the water in a vase containing foxglove flowers.
 Thus the foxglove flower meaning of poison.

 Ancient Foxglove Flower Meaning

 In addition to insincerity and danger as negative aspects of foxglove flower meaning, foxgloves can also mean pride.
 Foxglove can be associated with ambition, either for oneself or on another’s behalf.
-In Scandinavia, fairies are said to have taught foxes to warn the animals in the forest of the approach of hunters by ringing the foxglove bells.
+In Scandinavia, fairies are said to have taught foxes to warn other animals in the forest of the approach of hunters by ringing the foxglove bells.

-Even further back, Roman legends link foxglove to the goddess Flora.
+Even further back, Roman legends link foxglove flowers to the goddess Flora.
 In Roman mythology, Flora touches Hera with foxglove to impregnate her with the god Mars.
 Foxglove are associated with midwifery and women’s magic as a result.
-The connection to midwifery led to even more names revealing foxglove meaning: Witch’s Gloves, Granny’s Gloves and Granny’s Bonnets.
+The connection to midwifery led to even more names revealing foxglove meaning: “Granny’s Gloves” and “Granny’s Bonnets.”
 Elderly women and herbalists often served as midwives.

 Finally, foxglove flowers are also associated with immortality.
 They grow quickly, reseed themselves and are rarely susceptible to insects.
 Flowers that bloom perennially or in spite of hard circumstances are often associated with immortality.
 Other flowers associated with immortality include bamboo, amaranth, lilac and primrose.

-Foxglove Flower Meaning By Color
+Foxglove Flower Meaning by Color

 Foxgloves most commonly come in white, yellow, pink, red, lavender and purple.
 There are now hybrids that combine colors in a single flower.
 Foxglove flower meaning is influenced by the color of the blossoms.
 Read more about Flower Color Meaning.